How to Write a Sponsorship Letter That Actually Works (With Samples and Templates)

 If you sent your letter to a cold prospect, the first thing to do is implement all of the techniques suggested in the blog posts listed in this article.
 In other words, try to warm up the contact and connect with them directly.

-The thank you letter that you send your sponsors is actually called a fulfillment report.
-In a fulfillment report, you outline all of the things you promised your sponsors, how much they paid for those benefits and then you report on how well you delivered those assets along with the revised value of what you actually delivered.
+The thank-you letter you send your sponsors is actually called a fulfillment report.
+In a fulfillment report, you outline all of the things you promised your sponsors, how much they paid for those benefits, both tangible and intangible sponsorship benefits, and then you report on how well you delivered those assets along with the revised value of what you actually delivered.

 You want to make sure you thank you sponsors within one week of the end of your event or campaign (or quarterly if you have a yearlong relationship with your sponsors).

-Remember: If your first point of contact with a sponsor is by writing them a sponsorship request letter, your chances of success are very low!
-You can use the sponsorship letter to grab their attention, warm up a call or, better yet, to summarise the results of a recent meeting before moving on to a full proposal.
+Remember, if your first point of contact with a sponsor is writing them a sponsorship request letter, your chances of success are very low!
+You can use the sponsorship letter to grab their attention, warm up a call or, better yet, to summarize the results of a recent meeting before moving on to a full sponsorship proposal.

-In a last resort, after attempting all of the techniques listed above, a sponsorship request letter can help open doors…but you have to do it properly!
-A letter or proposal, no matter how well written, is never a replacement for good old fashioned sponsor-centric sales.
+As a last resort, after attempting all the techniques listed above, a sponsorship request letter can help open doors…but you have to do it properly!
+A letter or proposal, no matter how well written, is never a replacement for good old-fashioned sponsor-centric sales.

 ABOUT THE AUTHOR